apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: Minimal interval (s) to update peer replica infos
 * Default value: 10 (s)

-#### `enable_time_series_compaction_mode`
+#### `compaction_policy`

-* Type: bool
+* Type: string
-* Description: In a time series scenario, enabling time series compaction helps reduce write amplification and prevents prolonged compaction from consuming a significant amount of CPU resources.
-  - In the case of enabling time series compaction, the execution of compaction is adjusted using parameters that have the prefix time_series_compaction.
+* Description: Configure the compaction strategy in the compression phase.
+Currently, two compaction strategies are implemented, size_based and time_series.
+  - size_based: Version merging can only be performed when the disk volume of the rowset is the same order of magnitude.
+After merging, qualified rowsets are promoted to the base compaction stage.
+In the case of a large number of small batch imports, it can reduce the write magnification of base compact, balance the read magnification and space magnification, and reduce the data of file versions.
+  - time_series: When the disk size of a rowset accumulates to a certain threshold, version merging takes place.
+The merged rowset is directly promoted to the base compaction stage.
+This approach effectively reduces the write amplification rate of compaction, especially in scenarios with continuous imports in a time series context.
-* Default value: 10
+* Default value: size_based

 #### `time_series_compaction_goal_size_mbytes`

 * Type: int64
 * Description: Enabling time series compaction will utilize this parameter to adjust the size of input files for each compaction.
-The output file size may be slightly smaller than the configured value.
+The output file size will be approximately equal to the input file size.
 * Default value: 1024

 #### `time_series_compaction_file_count_threshold`

 * Type: int64
 * Description: Enabling time series compaction will utilize this parameter to adjust the minimum number of input files for each compaction.
 It comes into effect only when the condition specified by time_series_compaction_goal_size_mbytes is not met.
-  - Enabling single tablet load can result in a large number of empty rowsets.
-To mitigate this, you can increase the value of the time_series_compaction_file_count_threshold parameter.
+  - If the number of files in a tablet exceeds the configured threshold, it will trigger a compaction process.
 * Default value: 10000

 #### `time_series_compaction_time_threshold_seconds`